Achievable logoAchievable logo

 Q=stroke volume×heart rate

-Initially, cardiac output rises rapidly before gradually reaching a plateau.
-At maximal exercise, cardiac output can increase from a resting level of approximately 5 L/min to as high as 20−22 L/min in trained individuals.
+At the start of exercise, cardiac output rises quickly, then more gradually approaches a plateau.
+At maximal exercise, cardiac output can increase from a resting value of about 5 L/min to as high as 20−22 L/min in trained individuals.

 Stroke volume